Creative path through graphic design to abstract painting.

 Ostapenko graduated with a Master of Arts from National Academy of Fine Arts and Architecture in Kyiv.
 Before moving to France she exhibited regularly in Ukraine and had two solo exhibitions in Tbilisi, Georgia.
-Her work is held within private collections in the US, UK, Singapore, Denmark, France, Georgia and Ukraine and this year she is exhibiting within Paris Art Fair in September and Art Innsbruck in October.
+Her work is held within private collections in the US, UK, Singapore, Denmark, Germany, France, Georgia and Ukraine.

-Among recent publications Natalia had articles in such magazines as Divide (Canada), Artmajeur (France), Bluebee (UK).
+Among recent publications Natalia had articles in such magazines as Vanity Fair UK, Divide (Canada), Artmajeur (France), Bluebee (UK), Al-Tiba9 (Barcelona, Spain).